rokka-io/rokka-site/source/_guides/20-php-client-intro.md

 </html>
 ```

-Alternative, you can also just use the `\Rokka\Client\UriHelper:composeUri ` static method.
+Alternatively, you can also just use the `\Rokka\Client\UriHelper:composeUri ` static method.

 ```
 <img src="https://liip-development.rokka.io<?= UriHelper::composeUri(['stack' => 'test-stack', 'hash' => 'dba893', 'format' => 'jpg']);?>">
 ```

+Both examples return an URL like `https://$YOUR_ORG.rokka.io/test-stack/dba893.jpg`.

 ## Retina and responsive images

 Nowadays you want to deliver high resolution images to your clients with "retina" screens.
 A service like rokka makes that easy and this library even more so.

-You can add stack options to any render URL (or stack definition), and one of those options is the "dpr" (device pixel ration) of the client.
+You can add stack options to any render URL (or stack definition), and one of those options is the "dpr" (device pixel ratio) of the client.
 So let's say you have a retina screen with a DPR of 2, then you add "options-dpr-2" to your URL just before the hash, eg.
 `https://$YOUR_ORG.rokka.io/test-stack/options-dpr-2/dba893.jpg` and you'll get an image twice the size.

 The PHP library has some helper functions to generate such URLs.
 The following returns the same URL as above.
 And does the right thing, even if you already have options in your URL.
-No need for you to manually parsing or concating that URL-
+No need for you to manually parse or concatenate that URL.

 ```
 UriHelper::addOptionsToUriString('https://$YOUR_ORG.rokka.io/test-stack/dba893.jpg','options-dpr-2');